Mistborn: The Final Empire: Reception

 Upon publication, Mistborn: The Final Empire was nominated for the Romantic Times Reviewers' Choice Best Book Award for an Epic Fantasy Novel.

 A review in The Washington Post said "Sanderson's characters aren't particularly well-developed, and the allomancy sometimes feels a little like a video game trick (press X-Y-X-X to burn steel!).
 But he has created a fascinating world here, one that deserves a sequel."
 Forbes magazine praised all of the books in the Mistborn series collectively: "The narrative is crafted with such bloody precision, it's nearly impossible to put the books down."

 Time Magazine listed it as one of the best fantasy books ever written in "The 100 Best Fantasy Books of All Time".

+The dramatized adaptation audiobook version of Mistborn: The Final Empire was a finalist for the 2015 Audie Award for Audio Drama.

 Adaptations

 Film

 In January 2010, Brandon Sanderson optioned the rights to the Mistborn books to Paloppa Pictures, LLC.
 In Q1 of 2014, Paloppa Pictures' option ran out.
 In October 2016, the rights to the entire Cosmere universe, including the Mistborn series, were licensed by DMG Entertainment.
 On January 27, 2017, Deadline Hollywood reported that DMG signed F. Scott Frazier as the screenwriter for an adaptation of Mistborn: The Final Empire.
+By 2025, the rights had since reverted back to Sanderson.
+On January 28, 2026, the Hollywood Reporter published an exclusive report that Apple had entered into a partnership to adapt the Cosmere for both feature film and premium TV, with Mistborn being the first project to be developed.
+Sanderson himself has since begun writing the screenplay.

 Audiobook

-An audiobook version was released in March 2011 by Macmillan Audio, read by Michael Kramer.
-A three-part GraphicAudio version of The Final Empire was released on February 1, 2014.
+An unabridged audiobook version was released in December 2008 by Macmillan Audio and is narrated by Michael Kramer.

+A three-part GraphicAudio dramatized adaptation of The Final Empire was released between December 2013 and February 2014: